Welcome to Online Learning!

 - You will submit all of your assignments through the upload feature

 in your Blackboard account.
 To submit an assignment, click on the

 'Assignments' button.
-Then click on the correct week, and you will
+Then click on the correct week.
+There you will

 find links to all of your assignments.
 After your complete an

-assignment, you will see a set of instructions for how to upload
+assignment, you will see a set of instructions on how to upload

 your work.
 For a preview of this process, please watch

 How to Upload an Assignment.
 You can expect a grade on Blackboard within a week of